phwang93/Homework-3/README.md

 # Homework-3

 Password generator.
-Using Javascript elemnts, create a password genrator.
+Using Javascript elements, use the template given to have the password generator, genrate passwords as requested.